-WARNING: These materials are very flammable.
+A WARNING These materials are very flammable.
 Do not smoke or use electric equipment while using them.
-Improper handling could result in an explosion resulting in injury or death.
+Improper handling could result in an explosion

-Using Ranger touch-up gel-coat or putty only, thoroughly mix 1% catalyst (MEKP) with desired amount of gel-coat or putty.
+4. Using Ranger touch-up gel-coat or putty only, thoroughly mix 1% catalyst (MEKP) with desired amount of gel-coat or putty.

+A NOTICE

-NOTICE: Gel-coat will not cure by itself, you must use a catalyst.
+Gel-coat will not cure by itself.
+You must use a catalyst.

-- With a putty knife, trowel catalyzed gel-coat in desired area, leaving it slightly higher than the original surface to allow for shrinkage. - When patch has dried, remove masking tape and carefully sand back to the original shape using #600 grit WET sandpaper.
+- 5. With a putty knife, trowel catalyzed gel-coat in desired area, leaving it slightly higher than the original surface to allow for shrinkage. - 6.
+When patch has dried, remove masking tape and carefully sand back to the original shape using #600 grit WET sandpaper.
 Then buff with a light duty buffing compound.